Nippon Foundation: 1991–2000

 In the 1990s, on the home front, the Nippon Foundation invested heavily in the elderly of Japan, pushing for the improvement of retirement homes, building model retirement homes, and helping the nation to develop its hospice system nearly from the ground up.
 Related to this field, the foundation also began donating specially equipped vehicles to social welfare facilities and groups, enabling them to provide mobility services to the elderly and those with disability.

 The decade also saw one of Japan's worst earthquakes of the 20th century, and the disorganization of volunteer groups in the wake of the quake lead the foundation to put special attention on bringing these many groups together under one umbrella—the volunteer support center—a central body that coordinated volunteer effort in the event of a major disaster.

 In the maritime development field, the foundation began to turn its eye to the disparity in the level of training received by maritime experts in various countries.
-As a result, it provided funding for a scholarship for people from developing countries to attend the World Maritime University, in Malmö, Sweden.
+As a result, it provided funding for a scholarship for people from developing countries to attend the World Maritime Universityin Malmö, Sweden.
 In perhaps an even broader effort, it created the International Association of Maritime Universities, uniting 50 institutions around the world, in an effort to standardize both the level of education and the materials used.

 2001–present

-The past years have seen the foundation continue to build on its work of the first four decades, working in the maritime, welfare and international cooperation fields.

-Since its origins, the foundation has been interested in aiding the nation's shipbuilding and maritime efforts, leading it to support both a display of a North Korean spy vessel that had been sunk by the Japanese Self Defense Forces, and a survey of Okinotori Island.
+The Foundation supported both a display of a North Korean spy vessel that had been sunk by the Japanese Self Defense Forces, and a survey of Okinotori Island, disputed by China, South Korea, and Taïwan.

 In addition, the foundation is providing support toward the establishment of a user-pays system to help the nations surrounding the Strait of Malacca in their efforts to both police the waters and maintain their environmental integrity.

 In international affairs, the foundation has most recently built more than 100 elementary schools in Myanmar and 100 in Cambodia.
 It has established a novel program to provide Mongolian nomadic families with boxes full of traditional medicines that can be replenished, at the cost only of those medicines used, a few times a year, when they come to market.

+Following the start of the Russian invasion of Ukraine, the Nippon Foundation has provided aid to 1,921 Ukrainians for travel and living expenses in Japan as evacuees, a status distinct from refugees, whom Japan accepts in limited numbers.
+The foundation's support, totaling 8.58 billion yen ($64 million), is committed for three years and will be limited to 2,000 recipients.
+In June 2024, the Nippon Foundation also established the Ukrainian Evacuees Assistance Fund.
+The fund was closed at the end of March 2024 (circa 200 million yen donations as of March 5, 2024).